Rlk81/Survival/README.md

 As far as YOU, an employee of SCAMlabs, can tell, are the last remaining survivor of the time crisis.
 Packed with a heavy assult rifle, you are now the only thing in between the living and the inevitable take over of the undead.

-Rules are simple: Survive against waves of approaching zombies for as long as possible
+Rules are simple: Survive against waves of approaching zombies for as long as possible.
 Map: Inside SCAMlabs, multiple rooms including an aircraft carrier.
 Controls: AWSD or arrows for movement, curser and mouseclick to aim and fire weapon, spacebar to jump